Amazon Aurora Documentation

 Threat Detection

 Aurora is integrated with Amazon GuardDuty to help you identify potential threats to data stored in Aurora databases.
-GuardDuty RDS Protection is designed to profile and monitor login activity to existing and new databases in your account and uses tailored ML models to accurately detect suspicious logins to Aurora databases.
+GuardDuty RDS Protection is designed to profile and monitor login activity to existing and new databases in your account and uses tailored ML models to detect suspicious logins to Aurora databases.
 If a potential threat is detected, GuardDuty is designed to generate a security finding that includes database details and contextual information on the suspicious activity.
-Aurora integration with GuardDuty is designed to give direct access to database event logs without requiring you to modify your databases and is designed not to have an impact on database performance.
+Aurora integration with GuardDuty is designed to give direct access to database event logs without requiring you to modify your databases and without having an impact on database performance.

 Cost-effectiveness